Seismic engineering

 Summary

-This course deals with the main aspects of seismic design of buildings and bridges.
-It covers different structural design and evaluation philosophies for new and existing reinforced concrete and unreinforced masonry structures.
+This course deals with the main aspects of seismic design and assessment of buildings including conceptual design.
+It covers different structural design and evaluation philosophies for new and existing reinforced concrete, steel and unreinforced masonry buildings.

 Content